rytrix/rpg-game/README.md

 spell system
   - needs to be ironed out
-  - lets wait till we can test gameplay
+  - wait until there is gameplay

 lighting
   - spot lights